Azure-Samples/functions-quickstart-typescript-azd/README.md

 ## Run on your local environment

 1) Add a file named local.settings.json file to the root of the project with the following contents.
-This will maake local debugging easier.
+This will allow you to debug your function locally.
 ```json
 {
   "IsEncrypted": false,